All Episodes

 I am not going to run down anyone's reputation.

-So, and by the way, the chattering classes, both on our side and the left are going nuts here.
+So, and by the way, the chattering classes, both on our side and the left, are going nuts here.

-Uh a soundbite, little media montage, state-run media orgasmic over Huntsman making his announcement uh at the same place as Reagan uh frequently appeared, but it just it illustrates exactly what we were talking about yesterday.
+A soundbite, little media montage, state-run media orgasmic over Huntsman making his announcement at the same place as Reagan frequently appeared.

 Somehow this is going to cause the independents to get nervous and send them running right back to Obama.